 Yes, you are a veteran.
-As long as you have served at least one day of federal active duty during any of the qualifying periods, you are eligible for membership.
+As long as you have served at least one day of federal active duty during any qualifying period, you are eligible for membership.

 Yes, you are a veteran.
 Location of active duty service is not a consideration for membership.